Zete0/Guides/December Mentorship Drive Application.md

 - Understand that not everyone wants help and avoid unsolicited backseating
 - Be capable of understanding the difference between a mistake and a stylistic choice - *(We're not here to force players to play a specific way, but help them with their own style)*
-- Mentors are not required to be around 24/7 (this is all voluntary work, not a second job) and should enjoy helping people learn
+- Mentors are not required to be around 24/7 (this is all voluntary work, not a second job), but should be interested in sticking around a while